February 19 – April 2nd

 Empower yourself by write through trauma and tell your survivor story, or further develop the story you have already written.

-In this intimate six-week workshop, open to beginners and experienced writers, you will tackle various aspects of the subject you’ve always wanted to–but were afraid to write about or perhaps you simply did not find the right workshop until now.
+In this intimate six-week workshop, open to beginners and experienced writers, women, men, and all non-binary people, you will tackle various aspects of the subject you’ve always wanted to–but were afraid to write about or perhaps you simply did not find the right workshop until now.
 Through examples of well written trauma in memoir, you will find the courage, techniques, and support to write through the trauma and tell your story, build community, and create social change.

 A survivor-leader herself, Mary McBeth, writer, editor, and founder of Memoir Magazine, will be your coach and guide through this process.
 Trauma-sensitive at all times, this memoir writing workshop is totally unique in a number of ways: